cchapman31/cchapman31.github.io/README.md

 # CIA Bucks

 A prize wheel for the Top Farmers Agent team.
-Members sign in with their work Google account, spin for $5, $10 or $20 in CIA Bucks, and the balance lands in a bank they can watch grow.
-Admins can adjust balances, add other admins, and tune the odds.
+Members sign in with their work Google account, **log their daily stats to earn spins**, then spin for $5, $10 or $20 in CIA Bucks that land in a bank they can watch grow.
+Admins can adjust balances, add other admins, tune the odds, and review everyone's stats.

 - **Front end** — plain HTML/CSS/JS on GitHub Pages.
 - **Back end** — a Google Apps Script web app bound to the spreadsheet.
-- **Database** — a Google Sheet with four tabs: `Users`, `Admins`, `Ledger`, `Config`.
+- **Database** — a Google Sheet with five tabs: `Users`, `Admins`, `Ledger`, `Stats`, `Config`.

+## Earning spins

+There are no free spins and no timed spins.
+Spins are earned only by logging stats, once per calendar day:

+- **Transfers** — reaching the threshold (default 20) earns 1 spin, then +1 per transfer
+  above it.
+So 20 transfers is 1 spin, 23 is 4 spins, 19 is none.
+- **OCCs** (One-Call-Closes) — each one earns 1 spin.

+A day's spins are added to the member's balance of available spins, which the wheel then spends down one at a time.
+The transfer threshold and the spins-per-OCC are both adjustable in the admin settings.

 ## Why there's a back end